Next AGM is at 7pm on Wednesday 9th November 2022

 TDPS aims to preserve Tamaki Drive as an outstanding scenic and recreational resource, and as a direct route into the city of Auckland.
 The Society has a focus on the environmental and amenity values of Tamaki Drive which are crucial features of the coastal areas and the interface between land and water.
 TDPS brings to public attention the necessity for preservation of the beaches, walkways, cycleways and roadways, and flora, through constant maintenance and improvement.
 It does this through the medium of pamphlets and public meetings, and through submissions to authorities, which encourage local and national government bodies to value and care for Tamaki Drive.

-The AGM was held on Wednesday 29th September 2021 at 7pm
+Last year’s AGM was held on Wednesday 9th Nov 2022 at 7pm

 Highpoints of the year have been:

-As I conclude this report, I have many to thank.
-Predominantly, our local Council representative, Desley Simpson and the members of the Orakei Local Board.
-We have particularly appreciated the privilege of having OLB member Colin Davis regularly attend our committee meetings.
-We also recognise and value the collaborative local associations we have worked with, including the local boating clubs, the Orakei Community Association, the Mission Bay Kohimarama Residents Association and the St Heliers Glendowie Residents Association.
+We also recognise and value the collaborative local associations we have worked with including Ngati Whatua, local boating clubs, the Orakei Community Association, the Mission Bay Kohimarama Residents Association and the St Heliers Glendowie Residents Association.

 Graham Jones – Chairman